JoshDoody/fsn/_posts/2017-08-08-resignation-letter.md

 <p><a href="/salary-negotiation-guide/">Salary Negotiation Guide →</a></p>
 </div>

-## <a name="resignation-letter-template" class="below-nav">Resignation letter template to give your two weeks notice
+## <a name="resignation-letter-template">Resignation letter template to give your two weeks notice

 Keep your resignation letter short and sweet.
 You want to make it clear that you're leaving and that you plan to wrap up your open projects and facilitate the transitioning of your work to other colleagues.
 But you don't want to over-communicate.